th3cyb3rc0p/Cryptography-Notes/Week_2.md

 **Adversary goal**: Break semantic security

-Semantic-security for many-time key is defined exactly as semantic security for a one-time key but he can repeat any of the messages in the challenge that the attacker can choose. ==> Chosen Plaintext attack.
+Semantic-security for many-time key is defined exactly as semantic security for a one-time key but he can repeat any of the messages in the challenge that the attacker can choose. ==> **Chosen Plaintext attack (CPA)**.

-All the deterministic encryption schemes we’ve seen before are broken under CPA.
+All the deterministic encryption schemes we’ve seen before are broken under a chosen plaintext attack (CPA).

 So how do we fix this?

+**1) Randomized encryption:**
-1) Randomized encryption: encrypting same message twice gives different cipher text.
-Ciphertext must be longer than plaintext. size(CT) = size (PT) + “#random bits”
+  - encrypting same message twice gives different cipher text.
+  - Ciphertext must be longer than plaintext.
+      > size(CT) = size (PT) + "#random bits"
+  - Random bits should always be unique in order for it to be semantically secure

+**2) Nonce-based encryption:**

-2) Nonce-based encryption.
-We define a **nonce** as a value that changes from message to message.
-The pair (k, n) should NEVER be used more than once.
+  We define a *nonce* as a value that changes from message to message.
+The pair (k, n) {k -> key; n -> nonce} should NEVER be used more than once.
+A nonce should always be unique, it doesn't need to be random.

+  We will lool at some examples of chosing a nonce.
 The nonce can conveniently be a counter (if in-order and reliable transmission channel, no need to transmit nonce).
-If same key used by multiple machines, the nonce space needs to be very big and picked at random (easier to implement a “stateless” protocol)
+Another method of chosing a nonce could be picking a random nonce.
+If same key used by multiple machines, the nonce space needs to be very big and picked at random (easier to implement a “stateless” protocol).

 ### CBC (Cipher Block Chaining with a random IV) - Many time key (CPA security)